-Fees: The fee for neutered cats/dogs is 20.
-Unneutered cat/dogs are $25.
-Must provide proof for neutered animals.
+Fees: The fee for spayed or neutered cats/dogs is $20.
+Unaltered pets are $25.
+Must provide proof for neutered animals.\

 A late fee will be charged for each cat or dog license that is not renewed by the corresponding renewal date of the licensing year.
 Late fees will be progressive with a specific fine for 1st month late; thereafter an additional charge will be assessed per month for dog/cat licenses.